jhopson822/Logo-Generative-Pipeline/README.md

 ## Introduction and Related Works

 [![genpipeline][images-fig2]](https://example.com)
 *Figure 2.
-This is a more detail version of different hairtypes and its explaination.*
+Creative thinking method Chart.*

 The creative thinking methodology is all about developing innovative solutions to problems.
 Creative thinkers brainstorm not only a large number of ideas but also a variety and range of them, then experiment with those ideas to find what works best (“Creative Thinking”).
 I first learned this approach during my undergraduate studies, and I found myself returning to it when I was struggling to create a logo for Duskfire Chronicles.
 Most designers rely on the design thinking process, which follows a more structured, linear path.
 However, I needed something more flexible.
 Creative thinking gave me the freedom to explore different styles, themes, and meanings, especially when working within fantasy and Afrofuturist aesthetics.